armory3d/armorpaint_docs/README.md

 - `Opacity`: Overall opacity of the brush stroke.
 - `Blending`: Blending mode used for painting.
 - `X-Ray`: Paint through mesh faces.
+- `Symmetry`: Mirror brush strokes on the X, Y and/or Z axis.

 #### Blur